ChunTam/SparkKafka010Example/ReadMe.txt

-5. To build this project use
+4. To build this project use

     mvn package

-6. Spark submit should conclude the following:

--) --files <your jass file>, <your keytab>
--) --driver-java-options "-Djava.security.auth.login.config=./<jass file>" \       ## Please note that this is using the current directory ./
--) --conf "spark.executor.extraJavaOptions=-Djava.security.auth.login.config=./key.conf"  ##current directory same as above

 To create kafka topic: